davidrglass/dengue/README.md

 # dengue
-Code to reproduce figures from preprint:
+Code to reproduce figures from "Magnitude and kinetics of the human immune cell response associated with severe dengue progression by single-cell proteomics"

-Batch-corrected fcs files are found here:
+Batch-corrected fcs files are found here: https://flowrepository.org/id/FR-FCM-Z5MQ

 Instructions for each script written at the top of the file.